tomasjurasek/tomasjurasek.github.io/_posts/2024-12-03-leaving-legasy-system.md

 ---
 layout: single
-title:  "Leaving Legacy System"
+title:  "Sociotechnical aspects of leaving a legacy system"
 ---

 Leaving a legacy system is more than modernizing software.
-It's about changing a whole ecosystem—an interconnected network of technology, people, and processes—that continues to thrive and innovate long after its initial creation.
+It's about modernizing a whole ecosystem—an interconnected network of technology, people, and processes—that continues to thrive and innovate long after its initial creation.
 This endeavor goes beyond code; it touches leadership, culture, and the art of change management.

 Here, we'll explore the multifaceted challenge of leaving a legacy system, focusing on three critical aspects: **leadership**, **culture switch**, and **change management**.